Sloane Crosley

-Sloane Crosley (born August 3, 1979) is an American writer living in New York City known for her humorous essays, including the collections I Was Told There'd Be Cake, How Did You Get This Number, and Look Alive Out There.
+Sloane Crosley (born August 3, 1978) is an American writer living in New York City known for her humorous essays, which are often collected into books like I Was Told There'd Be Cake, How Did You Get This Number, and Look Alive Out There.

 She has also worked as a publicist at the Vintage Books division of Random House and as an adjunct professor in Columbia University's Master of Fine Arts program.

+Her recent work includes a novel Cult Classic (2022) and her memoir Grief Is for People (2024), largely about the death of her friend Russell Perreault.

+Education

-She graduated from Connecticut College in 2000.
+Crosley graduated from Connecticut College in 2000.

 Career

 Riverhead Books published Crosley's first collection of essays I Was Told There'd Be Cake on April 1, 2008.
-The book became a New York Times bestseller.
+The book appeared on The New York Times Best Seller list.
 It was a finalist for the Thurber Prize for American Humor, one of Amazon's best books of the year, and optioned by HBO.
-Crosley's second collection of essays, the 2010 book How Did You Get This Number, also became a New York Times bestseller.
+Crosley's second collection of essays, the 2010 book How Did You Get This Number, also appeared on The New York Times Best Seller list.
 Farrar, Straus and Giroux released her debut novel The Clasp in October 2015; it was optioned by Universal Pictures in 2016.
 Her third book of essays Look Alive Out There was also a Thurber Prize finalist.
-Farrar, Straus and Giroux published Cult Classic by Crosley in 2022.
-In addition to her own books, Crosley edited The Best American Travel Writing in 2011.
+Crosley's second novel, Cult Classic, was published in 2022.
+In addition to writing her own books, Crosley edited The Best American Travel Writing in 2011.

 Crosley has published work in or edited for various magazines and newspapers.
 She was a weekly columnist for British newspaper The Independent in 2011.
-She is a contributing editor at Vanity Fair and was the founding columnist for The New York Times "Townies" op-ed series, a columnist for The New York Observer Diary, a columnist for The Village Voice, a contributing editor at BlackBook Magazine and is a regular contributor to The New York Times, GQ, Elle, and NPR.
-She has also written cover stories and features for Salon, Spin, Vogue, Esquire, Playboy, W Magazine, and AFAR.
+She is a contributing editor at Vanity Fair and was the founding columnist for The New York Times "Townies" op-ed series, a columnist for The New York Observer Diary, a columnist for The Village Voice, a contributing editor at BlackBook and is a regular contributor to The New York Times, GQ, Elle, and NPR.
+She has also written cover stories and features for Salon.com, Spin, Vogue, Esquire, Playboy, W, and AFAR.
 She co-wrote the song "It Only Gets Much Worse" with Nate Ruess.

-Crosley is co-chair of The New York Public Library's Young Lions Committee and serves on the board of Housingworks Bookstore.
+Crosley's 2024 memoir Grief Is for People is her first full length nonfiction book and was published to positive reviews.
+It focuses largely on the death of close friend Russell Perreault, Vice President of Vintage Books.